-- In the U.S., we may ask for a government issued ID in limited circumstances including when setting up a wireless account and activating your device, for the purpose of extending commercial credit, managing reservations, or as required by law.
+- In certain jurisdictions, we may ask for a government issued ID in limited circumstances including when setting up a wireless account and activating your device, for the purpose of extending commercial credit, managing reservations, or as required by law.

 How we use your personal information

 - The personal information we collect allows us to keep you posted on Apple’s latest product announcements, software updates, and upcoming events.
 If you don’t want to be on our mailing list, you can opt out anytime by updating your preferences.